 2. There are a great many SharePoint intranet-in-a-box options

 One of the great advantages of using SharePoint (and particularly SharePoint Online) is that it opens up a huge variety of options for your intranet.
-Although you can now deliver an intranet out of the box, there is a now very mature market of SharePoint intranet-in-a-box products that work alongside SharePoint to provide additional site templates, page layouts, ready built web parts and additional capabilities, allowing you to deliver exceptional intranets within weeks.
+Although you can now deliver an intranet out of the box (i.e. using just pure SharePoint), there is a now very mature market of SharePoint intranet-in-a-box products that work alongside SharePoint to provide additional site templates, page layouts, ready built web parts, stronger governance and additional capabilities, allowing you to deliver exceptional intranets within weeks.
 These turnkey intranet products are highly effective, good value and fully leverage the power of SharePoint to deliver the kind of modern intranet that complex enterprises demand.

-Because the market is so competitive it means that many of the offerings are now of a very high standard; we implement Wizdom by LiveTiles Intranet, in our view the best product on the market and one that is highly regarded.
+Because the market is so competitive it means that many of the offerings are now of a very high standard; we implement LiveTiles Intranet (formerly known as Wizdom Intranet), in our view the best product on the market and one that is highly regarded.
 But the good news for intranet teams is they have a great number of choices.

 3. Integration with Office 365 and other Microsoft tools

 A major draw of SharePoint is the ability to integrate with other Microsoft tools, increasingly without any help from developers.
-Integrating Yammer feeds, lists of Teams spaces and OneDrive documents is straightforward and there are also exciting opportunities to weave process improvement (using Power Automate, for example) and reporting (Power BI) into your intranet too.
+Integrating Yammer feeds, lists of Teams spaces and OneDrive documents is straightforward and can often be done by content editors without needing to fall back on developers.
+There are also exciting opportunities to weave process improvement (using Power Automate, for example) and reporting (Power BI) into your intranet too.
 It also works the other way too so you can integrate the intranet experience, for example into Teams.

 Having a close relationship between your intranet and your 365 suite of tools allows you to create a great digital workplace experience, while also using your intranet to drive adoption of Office 365 and establish some governance.
 The Microsoft Power Apps now also give us the ability to rapidly build custom apps that can integrate easily with your intranet – great for automation, advanced workflow, connecting to other company applications and more…